Graduate Handbook

 Our admissions committee follows the timetable of our partner departments, although you may receive an acceptance from that partner program before receiving our admissions decision.
 If you have received admission into one of these doctoral programs and have not received notice of admission or non-admission from us, please contact us (ams87@psu.edu).

 Internal candidates applying after matriculating at Penn State: It is important to take the time to decide whether to pursue a dual-degree, ideally taking an AFAM seminar to think this through, but it is also critical to start planning and getting advice about how to navigate it as soon as possible.
-Students are encouraged to discuss their application in advance with their advisor in the partner department and the African American and Diaspora Studies DGS.
-There are two application deadlines for internal candidates for the dual-degree (those who have already started their graduate coursework at Penn State): October 15th and February 15th each academic year.
+Students are encouraged to discuss their application in advance with their advisor in the partner department and the African American and Diaspora Studies Director of Graduate Studies.
+There are two application deadlines for internal candidates for the dual-degree (those who have already started their graduate coursework at Penn State): October 15 and February 15 each academic year.
 Please note that you must apply and be admitted into our dual-degree program before you achieve candidacy in your other program.

 Students already enrolled in a partner department at Penn State may apply by submitting the following to the Department of African American Studies in: 345 Willard Building, University Park, PA 16802.